ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 ### Software Components {#sw-inventory}

-This document defines a "software-rev" list for NEs and components, which provide basic software attributes for network elements and components.
+Each instance of a network element or a component includes its own "software-rev" list which provides basic software attributes for each entity (network element and component).

-The scope of the list is to provide information about the software modules configured to be active on the related entity (network element or component).
+The scope of the list is to provide information about the software modules configured to be active on the related entity.

 The model supports scenarios where multiple software modules can be configured to be active on the entity.
 For example, on a network element an Operating System and an Application software modules can be configured to be active; in the same way, on a component like a circuit pack a boot-loader, a firmware and one or more FPGA software modules can be configured to be active.